Meade, Kansas

 Meade is a city in and the county seat of Meade County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,505.

 History

 Meade was both laid out and incorporated in 1885.
 It was named for Gen. George Meade.

+In August 2006, the town received national media attention due to the reaction after a rainbow flag was flown above The Lakeway Hotel.
+The hotel was vandalized repeatedly; bricks with slurs written on them were thrown through the hotel's window and the rainbow flag was cut down (and later replaced) by the hotel owner.
+Members of the hate group Westboro Baptist Church protested the flag being flown alongside the support of locals in the town.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.99 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Meade has a semi-arid climate, abbreviated "BSk" on climate maps.